ory/docs/docs/keto/configure-deploy.md

   serve
 ```

-Great, the server running now!
+Great, the server is running now!
 Make sure to check the logs and see if there were
-any errors or issues before going to the next steps:
+any errors or issues before moving on to the next step:

 ```
 $ docker logs ory-keto-example--keto